Rochefarte History, Family Crest & Coats of Arms

 The Anglo-Norman Conquest of Ireland lead by Strongbow introduced the first non-Gaelic elements into Irish nomenclature.
 These Anglo-Normans brought some traditions to Ireland that were not readily found within Gaelic system of hereditary surnames.
 One of the best examples of this is the local surname.
 Local surnames, such as Rochefarte, were taken from the name of a place or a geographical feature where the person lived, held land, or was born.
 These surnames were very common in England, but were almost non-existent within Ireland previous to the Conquest.
 The earliest surnames of this type came from Normandy, but as the Normans moved, they often created names in reference to where they actually resided.
 Therefore, some settlers eventually took names from Irish places.
 Originally, these place names were prefixed by de, which means from in French.
 This type of prefix was eventually either made a part of the surname, if the place name began with a vowel, or was eliminated entirely.
 The Rochefarte family originally lived in either of the settlements called Rochford in the English counties of Essex and Worcestershire.
 In fact, the family gave its name to Stoke Rochford in Lincolnshire and held other lands in Warwickshire, Hertfordshire and Yorkshire.

 The Rochfords of County Cork were originally surnamed de Ridlesford.
-Their name became Rochefarte through a mistranslation of the Gaelic form of the name.
+Their name became Rochford or Rockford through a mistranslation of the Gaelic form of the name.

 Early Origins of the Rochefarte family

 "The Irish family settled in that country at, or soon after, the Anglo-Norman invasion.
 Their name was Latinized De Rupe Forti, 'of the strong rock,' which is doubtless its true meaning."

 Early History of the Rochefarte family

 This web page shows only a small excerpt of our Rochefarte research.
-Another 95 words (7 lines of text) covering the years 1224, 1652, 1727 and 1690 are included under the topic Early Rochefarte History in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) covering the years 1224, 1194, 1652, 1727, 1690 and 1652 are included under the topic Early Rochefarte History in all our PDF Extended History products and printed products wherever possible.